-(b) Any report of an evaluation or study ... shall be provided to counsel of record, guardians ad litem, and self-represented parties to the action, unless otherwise ordered by the judicial authority.
-No denial or restriction of access to such evaluation shall be allowed without the judicial authority providing an articulated and reasonable basis for such denial or restriction. [emphasis added]

-Currently, my son has a case pending in the CT Appellate Court regarding the very matter P.B. §25-60 proposes to address regarding how evaluations are handled in the CT Family Court.
-Despite having two court decisions (one appellate case decision and one family court order that allowed for the immediate release of the psych evaluation to the parties, along with a cover letter by the psych evaluator herself directing the court to distribute the evaluation to the parties and in fact supplying a copy for such distribution, the Hartford Family court nonetheless refused to release that evaluation.
+(b) Any report of an evaluation or study... shall be provided to counsel of record, guardians ad litem, and self-represented parties to the action, unless otherwise ordered by the judicial authority.
+No denial or restriction of access to such evaluation shall be allowed without the judicial authority providing an articulated and reasonable basis for such denial or restriction.
+Jemphasis udded psych evaluator herself directing the court to distribute the evaluation to the parties and in fact supplying a copy for such distribution, the Hartford Family court nonetheless refused to release that evaluation.
 This was done despite my son's articulated legitimate basis for seeking review of such evaluation for the purpose of file preparation and/or possible negotiation with the other party.
 Still his request to have the same unrestricted access to the evaluation as a pro-se party that counsel to the other party had was denied to my son.
 The presiding judge of the Hartford Family Court had placed an "informal notation" on the file to NOT allow my son, a pro-se disabled litigant with ADA accommodations, to receive a copy of that evaluation that was conducted on both parties.
-I encourage you to review this case along with the current pending complaint with the Chief State Attorney's office regarding the mishandling of release of this evaluation and misrepresentations made by the presiding judge of the Hartford Family Court to the distribute the matrix.
+Lencourage you to review this case along with the current pending complaint with the Chief State Attorney's office regarding the mishandling of release of this evaluation and misrepresentations made by the presiding judge of the Hartford Family Court to the Judiciary Committee at a recent reappointment hearing.